dhruvtailor7/StreamFlow/README.md

 ## Future Improvements

+- Integrate Docker for local development.

+#### Recorder
   - Add support for other cloud providers for upload.
   - Add support for recording from multiple streams.

-- Integrate Docker for local development.
+#### Uploader
+  - Batch upload to google drive keeping in mind the rate limits